thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

         sudo vim /etc/puma.conf

-    and then, add the following.
-(Be sure to update the path with your username in place of rick.):
+    and then, add the following (Be sure to update the path with your username in place of rick.):

         /home/rick/www/default_app

 You have just configured your application to start at boot.

-7. To start your Puma managed Rails app, run this command:
+7. To start your Puma-managed Rails app:

         sudo start puma-manager